AMReX-Combustion/PeleC/Docs/sphinx/Equations.rst

 PeleC uses the primitive form of the inviscid fluid equations, defined in terms of the state :math:`\mathbf{Q} = (\rho, \mathbf{u}, p, \rho e, Y_k, A_k, B_k)`, to construct the interface states that are input to the Riemann problem.
 All of the primitive variables are derived from the conservative state vector.
-This task is performed in the routine ``ctoprim`` located in ``Src_nd/advection_util_nd.F90``.
+This task is performed in the function ``pc_ctoprim`` located in ``Source/Utilities.H``.

-The invisicd equations for primitive variables namely density, velocity, and pressure are:
+The inviscid equations for primitive variables namely density, velocity, and pressure are:

 .. math::